theogravity/version-bump/README.md

 ```
 $ version-bump

-  Usage:  [options] <strategy>
+Commands:
+  version-bump cli [bump]  Performs a version bump based on the --bump flag

 Options:

-    -V, --version             output the version number
+  --version      Show version number                                                                           [boolean]
-    --configFile [fileName]   Name of the optional config file, relative to projectRoot.
-                                        Default is ".version-pump.js".
-    --projectRoot [path]      The project root where the version file is found.
+  --projectRoot  The project root where the version file is found.
+Default is process.cwd()
-                                        Default is process.cwd().
+                                                                   [default: "/Users/t.gravity/sixfive-cs/version-bump"]
+  --configFile   Name of the optional config file, relative to projectRoot.                [default: ".version-bump.js"]
-    --versionFile [fileName]  The relative path to the JSON version file from projectRoot
-                                        that contains the "version" property.
+  --versionFile  The relative path to the JSON version file from projectRoot that contains the "version" property.
-                                        Default is "package.json".
-    -h, --help                output usage information

-  Strategies: (use version-bump <strategy> --help for more info)

-    cli [options]             Performs a version bump based on command line options.
+                                                                                               [default: "package.json"]
+  --help         Show help                                                                                     [boolean]
 ```

 ### Get help on a version strategy